 The Basic Portrayal Catalogue (BPC) supports the visualization of data for S-100 product specifications.
 This is particularly intended to enable visual representation of S-1XX product datasets for which portrayal catalogues have not yet been developed.
 The BPC has been developed in Lua and XSLT versions, and recently, Lua rule files for gridded data and the ability to label user-desired attributes have been added.
 The development of this BPC facilitates the review and demonstration of test data, and allows for visual examination of data from S-100 product specifications.

-The BPC can also be used a template for developing a product-specific Portrayal Catalogue.
+The BPC can also be used as a template for developing a product-specific Portrayal Catalogue.

 General availability of the BPC is undetermined as of August 2025 but it is expected to be made available in the “Help & Guidance / Repository” section of the IHO GI Registry or one of the IHO repositories on GitHub.